Can I come along and try out a session before I decide to become a member?

 What are the membership costs?

-Annual membership for NRG is currently $60; this covers you for as many runs each week as you'd like to attend.
-There may be a small cover charge for (optional) Education events etc where we need to pay a speaker.
+Annual membership for NRG is currently $70; this covers you for as many runs each week as you'd like to attend.
+Renewals start from 1st of April.
+There is a small cover charge for (optional) education events where we need to pay a speaker and provide catering

 What are your pace groups?